geokyr/computer-programming/README.md

 There were a total of 8 lab assignments in this course, each one consisting of a set of exercises that had to be submitted to the course's [grader](http://grader.softlab.ntua.gr/).
 The grader was a web application that automatically tested the submitted code against a set of test cases and provided feedback on the correctness of the solution, with time and memory constraints.

 The aim was to get familiar with computer programming and algorithmic problem solving.
-The assignments were written in C and C++, some of them with the help of [pzhelp](https://github.com/softlab-ntua/pzhelp), a provided header file defining a set of C macros that are meant to facilitate learning C++.
+The assignments were written in C and C++, some of them with the help of [pzhelp](https://github.com/softlab-ntua/pzhelp), a provided header file defining a set of C macros that are meant to facilitate learning C/C++.
 The key goals of each lab assignment are described below.

 ## Lab 01